 Let me tell you a story.
 In December of 2013, partway through my junior year of high school, I accidentally chopped off a finger on my dominant hand and it set me on the career path I'm heading down now.
 Despite being lucky enough to have access to some of the best healthcare in the world, I realized that the experience in the healthcare industry was still extremely subpar.

 I'm passionate about making the healthcare experience better for patients, families, and care teams.
-I'm also extremely interested in the systems that impact access to care and one's ability to understand and comply with healthcare recommendations.
-I would love to work policy and system design in the future and plan on pursuing a masters in public health.
+I'm also extremely interested in the systems that impact access to care and one's ability to understand and comply with healthcare recommendations, particularly the role that access to affordable healthy food plays.
+I would love to work at the intersection of food, nutrition, social justice, and healthcare.

 Check out my resume!